longhorn/longhorn/docs/backup.md

 ```
 Pay attention that you should have `/` at the end, otherwise you will get an error.

+Also please make sure you've set **`<your-aws-region>` in the URL**.

+For example, for Google Cloud Storage, you can find the region code here: https://cloud.google.com/storage/docs/locations

 5. Set `Settings/General/BackupTargetSecret` to
 ```
 aws-secret